hamza-karim/Federated-Learning-Flower/README.md

     sudo docker-compose up -d
     python client_rf.py --ip=172.16.232.50 --folder=Client_1 --id=1

-## Acknowledgments
-I would like to acknowledge NVIDIA for providing the L4T base images used in this project.
-The L4T (Linux for Tegra) container images were instrumental in enabling GPU-accelerated machine learning tasks on NVIDIA Jetson devices.

 ## How I trained NFL using jupyter lab on nano and agx using nvidia l4t-ml container.

 1. ssh into device and run the command: